Skip to main content

 The expansive legislation covers many areas, but LLS and the patients we work with focused their advocacy on two key policies that will benefit patients:

 • A new $2,000 annual cap on Medicare patients’ out-of-pocket prescription drug costs, starting in 2025.
 The new policy also allows patients to spread costs over the year.
 Today, many patients spend $10,000 or more out-of-pocket per year for a single drug, and they often owe thousands at the start of their plan year.
-Medicare patients will see their Part D drug costs capped at around $3,400 beginning in January 2024.
+Medicare patients will see their Part D drug costs capped in January 2024, with the full $2,000 cap taking effect in January 2025.

 • A three-year extension of tax credits that reduce premiums for those who buy health insurance through the HealthCare.gov market through December 2025.
 These credits have dramatically lowered or even eliminated health insurance premiums for millions of consumers since 2021.